cdktf/cdktf-provider-mongodbatlas/docs/dataMongodbatlasCloudBackupSnapshotExportBucket.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.16.0/docs/data-sources/cloud_backup_snapshot_export_bucket#project_id DataMongodbatlasCloudBackupSnapshotExportBucket#project_id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.16.1/docs/data-sources/cloud_backup_snapshot_export_bucket#project_id DataMongodbatlasCloudBackupSnapshotExportBucket#project_id}.

+---

+##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-mongodbatlas.dataMongodbatlasCloudBackupSnapshotExportBucket.DataMongodbatlasCloudBackupSnapshotExportBucket.Initializer.parameter.id"></a>

+- *Type:* java.lang.String

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/mongodb/mongodbatlas/1.16.1/docs/data-sources/cloud_backup_snapshot_export_bucket#id DataMongodbatlasCloudBackupSnapshotExportBucket#id}.

+Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
+If you experience problems setting this value it might not be settable.
+Please take a look at the provider documentation to ensure it should be settable.

 ---